pgasparo/crystfelparser/README.md

 You are now inside the container and you can use the script.

-## Quick start: parsing the output stream of indexamajig
+## Quick start: parsing indexamajig's output stream

 Usage from the command line, as a script, is simple: just specify an input stream and (optional) an output file.